roc-streaming/roc-toolkit/docs/sphinx/development/continuous_integration.rst

 .. warning::

-  Since Travis runs jobs already on a virtual environment, if the emulator need to be run on Travis the ``env-android`` image must be run with ``--privileged`` option for allowing virtualization nesting.
+  Since CI runs jobs already on a virtual environment, if the emulator need to be run on CI, the ``env-android`` image must be run with ``--privileged`` option for allowing virtualization nesting.

 To see if acceleration is available use: